NYC Grand Larceny Lawyer

 First-time offenders and non-predicate felons may have additional options to avoid incarceration through probation, while those with prior convictions may face the top end of the sentencing range.
-Whatever your situation may be, an NYC grand larceny lawyer can advocate on your behalf to make sure you get the best possible result.

-Talk to NYC Grand Larceny Lawyer Cody Warner Today
+Call A NYC Grand Larceny Lawyer Cody Warner Today

 If you have been charged with grand larceny, contact an experienced NYC grand larceny lawyer today.
 Cody can explain the charges you face and help you understand your options.
 Call or email Cody to schedule a free consultation.